cromoteca/dovero/README.md

-A sandbox project to learn Rust (and Angular).
-Should show a map with geolocated photos taken from a directory.
+A sandbox project to learn some technologies.
+Should show a map with geolocated photos taken from a directory or a device.